 Ingleside at Rock Creek is a small non-profit nursing home located in Washington, District of Columbia.
 With an overall rating of A-, this nursing home is among the better nursing homes we looked at.
-We flat out can't say enough good things about this nursing home.
+We were so impressed with this nursing home that we ranked it in the top 20 percent of all nursing homes in the country.
 The best aspect of this nursing home's strong report card was its short-term care rating. short-term care grades are discussed in the next paragraph

 Ingleside at Rock Creek

 Get pricing and details on Washington senior living options.Get Pricing

 - Has Resident Council